-February is Black History Month, a time when we recognize and celebrate the history, culture, and achievements of Black people.
+February is Black History Month, when we recognize and celebrate Black people’s history, culture, and achievements.

 Perhaps the most important contribution Black people have made, especially in the United States, has been to act as a catalyst in the ongoing struggle for racial equality for all people.
 Unfortunately, racial and other forms of discrimination still exist at work as well as outside of the workplace.

-Since February comes at the start of a new year, Black History Month provides an excellent opportunity for companies to examine their diversity and inclusion policies concerning the hiring, retention, and promotion of Black employees.
+Since February comes at the start of a new year, Black History Month provides an excellent opportunity for companies to examine their diversity and inclusion policies concerning hiring, retaining, and promoting Black employees.

 As you consider your company culture and inclusion efforts, remember the importance of the concepts “diversity,” “equity,” and “inclusion.”
 The United States is one of the most diverse countries in the world.
 Does your corporate culture display that same level of workplace diversity?